tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-02-14-vertica-post-8.markdown

 Note that the total "defined" unique visitor count is NOT equal to sum of all unique visitor counts from each classification (e.g., "Rock" + "Instrumental") since some visitors will listen to both Rock and Instrumental music on the website.

 It would be hard, if not impossible, to write such query using only nested sub-queries and achieve the same readability.
-The ease of reading is a combination of top-down code structure and meaningful block names before code blocks, both are properties of `WITH` clause.
+The ease of reading is from a combination of top-down code structure and meaningful block names before code blocks, both are properties of `WITH` clause.

 In the past, without `WITH` clause, we used to create `TEMPORARY TABLES` in Vertica to save the immediate steps.
 Now, we have a native SQL solution in `WITH` clause and a more powerful technique to create sub-queries.